Technical Studies - Journeyworker

 How Long It Will Take

-Full-time students can complete this program in two semesters.
+Full-time students can complete the 21 credits of required associate degree coursework in two semesters.

 You can begin this program in the fall or spring semester.